 - 10-inch chef’s knife

-- Hollow sand-filled handle provides perfect balance
+- The hollow sand-filled handle provides the perfect balance

 - Made of CROMOVA 18 stainless steel